haskell/stylish-haskell/README.markdown

 Configuration
 -------------

 The tool is customizable to some extent.
+It tries to find a config file in the following order:

+1. A file passed to the tool using the `-c/--config` argument
+2. `.stylish-haskell.yaml` in the current directory (useful for per-project settings)
+3. `.stylish-haskell.yaml` in your home directory (useful for user-wide settings)
+4. The default settings.

+Use `stylish-haskell --defaults > .stylish-haskell.yaml` to dump a well-documented default configuration to a file, this way you can get started quickly.

 VIM integration
 ---------------